Capture method — Longline

 It is not clear whether the increase in catches is due to increased abundance of swordfish or increased effort directed toward that species.
 There is no indication of a significant impact of fishing on this stock.
 However, given the high recent catches a new stock assessment is needed to gain a better understanding of current stock status.

 Criterion score: 0.75 info

 As with tuna, individual swordfish stocks range across and are accessed by numerous coastal states, making harmonised and effective management of these individual stocks very difficult.
 As a result, intergovernmental Regional Fisheries Management Organisations (RFMOs) have been established.
 There are five main tuna RFMOs worldwide and it is their responsibility to carry out data collection, scientific monitoring and management of these fisheries, including swordfish.
-Whilst the RFMOs, in this case the Western and Central Pacific Fisheries Commission (WCPFC) jointly with the Inter-American Tropical Tuna Commission (IATTC), are responsible for the development of management and conservation measures, the degree to which they are implemented, monitored and enforced still varies significantly between coastal states so it is important to buy tuna and swordfish that has been caught in fisheries that are well regulated by their flag state.
+Whilst the RFMOs, in this case the Inter-American Tropical Tuna Commission (IATTC), are responsible for the development of management and conservation measures, the degree to which they are implemented, monitored and enforced still varies significantly between coastal states so it is important to buy tuna and swordfish that has been caught in fisheries that are well regulated by their flag state.